alundiak/black-screen/README.md

 ## UX
 - User should launch the page and understand clearly what he is looking for - map of computers
-- Page should represent valuable informatio for the end customer
+- Page should represent valuable information for the end customer

 ## Tech Stack